Document Workflow

 • A redirect, API request, or login callback works in one environment but not another.

-• You need to compare response headers from curl, DevTools, an API client, and production logs.
+• You need to compare raw headers captured by curl, DevTools, an API client, or production logs.

 Steps